Professor, Piano Piano Area Coordinator

 Each of my students is on a path, too.
 And I am grateful to witness their journeys, to help them find their passion (or detours), to show them different angles and approaches on piano technique, and to work with them on a big range of the piano repertoire, including Brazilian music.
 My goal is to provide each student with tools on how to learn, how to develop, and how to become a well-round musician, no matter where his or her path leads them.

-Besides teaching and performing, Steinberg has served in several administrative positions.
-Currently, he is vice-president of the Harrisonburg Music Teachers Association, and served as president of the Virginia Music Teachers Association in the past.
-He is a board member on Music in Every Home which provides scholarships for underrepresented piano and guitar students.
+Steinberg has served in several leadership roles, including as vice-president of the Harrisonburg Music Teachers Association and president of the Virginia Music Teachers Association.
+He serves as Co-chair of Music in Every Home, which provides scholarships for underrepresented piano and guitar students.